Search suggestions update instantly to match the search query.

 We use the best and most current research and professional practice alongside feedback from our students to make sure course content is relevant to your future career or further studies.

 Therefore, some course content may change over time to reflect changes in the discipline or industry.
-If a module doesn't run, we'll let you know as soon as possible and help you choose an alternative module.
+Where significant module changes occur, we'll let you know as soon as possible.

 Note from September 2026 the modules on this course have changed.